Odjak of Algiers Revolution: Establishment of the Agha regime

 The Diwan did not limit itself to pronouncing the pasha's forfeiture; he proposed a new form of government which was immediately adopted.
 The Diwan, responsible for governing affairs, has given the state's powers to twenty-four Manzoul-Agas (isolated aghas), led by the Agha presiding over the Diwan; It was agreed to replace the pasha and his officers with a certain number of members of the divan chosen from among the Isolated Aghas, officers retired from service, and who had passed through all the ranks of the militia; these Manzoul-Agas were henceforth to have the administration of all the affairs of the state, to collect the revenues of the country, both on the sea side and on the land side, and one of them who would preside over them, with the title of Aga, would be particularly responsible for distributing the pay.
 The diwan itself was maintained as in the past; only the number of members of this council was increased.

 The leader of the coup against the system of Pashas was named Khalil Bouloukbashi.
 He was one of the most prominent members of the Diwan and held significant influence.
 The State's responsibilities were officially assigned to him in July 1659, and he assumed all previous Pasha powers.
 To signify his high position, Khalil was given the title "Agha".

 Khalil Agha began his rule by implementing measures to organize the state's finances and provide additional resources for the treasury.
 He did so by heeding the petitions of local and foreign merchants, abolishing all unjust fines imposed by the previous Pashas, and, furthermore, reducing customs duties to stimulate trade.
 He also paid special attention to the issue of taxation, evident in the strict enforcement placed on taxpayers and the replacement of some questionable tax collectors with others from the ranks of the isolated Aghas.

-Thanks to his astute management, Khalil successfully paid the full salaries of the Janissary soldiers on time, even achieving a surplus that was deposited in the treasury.
-This earned him the respect and satisfaction of the Odjak, to the extent that they affectionately referred to him as "Baba Khalil."
+Khalil successfully paid the full salaries of the Janissary soldiers on time, even achieving a surplus that was deposited in the treasury.
+This earned him the respect and satisfaction of the Odjak, eventually referring to him as "Baba Khalil."